As an Amazon Associate, I earn from qualifying purchases.

 Use the empty butter wrapper to grease the baking pan to use all up the leftover bits of butter.

-Set the baking pan aside in a warm place until the rolls have doubled in size (about 1 hour depending on the temp of your kitchen).
-Looks Like: the dough will have “fluffed” up and are likely touching each other in the dish.
+Set the baking pan aside in a warm place until the rolls have doubled in size (about 1 hour, depending on the temp of your kitchen).
+Looks Like: the dough will have “fluffed” u,p and the rolls are likely touching each other in the dish.

 You can go ahead and bake them now if you’d like, but if you’re planning ahead, tightly cover the pan and store it in the fridge for up to 36 hours.